pilotmoon/popclipweb/site/download.md

 **Free Trial:** PopClip operates in free trial mode until you register a license key.
 The trial is fully functional and includes all features for 150 uses.

 ::: tip Other ways to get PopClip
-If you already bought PopClip from the [Mac App Store](), you can sign in to the store and install PopClip again for free.
+If you already bought PopClip from the <Link k="mas.storeUrl">Mac App Store</Link>, you can sign in to the store and install PopClip again for free.

-If you're a [Setapp]() subscriber, PopClip is included in your subscription.
+If you're a <Link k="setapp.referralUrl">Setapp</Link> subscriber, PopClip is included in your subscription.
 You can install PopClip from the Setapp app.

-If you use [Homebrew](), you can install PopClip with the command `brew install popclip`.
+If you use [Homebrew](https://brew.sh/), you can install PopClip with the command `brew install popclip`.
 :::

 ## Beta Release